DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/female_mathematicians.md

 - **TODO: Emmy Noether (1882–1935)**
   - A groundbreaking mathematician, Emmy Noether made monumental contributions to **abstract algebra** and **Noether's Theorem**, which is fundamental in linking symmetries and conservation laws in physics.

-- **TODO: Grace Hopper (1906–1992)**
-  - A pioneer in **computer science** and **mathematics**, Grace Hopper developed the first compiler for computer languages and played a significant role in the creation of COBOL.
-She also coined the term "debugging" for fixing computer issues.

 - **TODO: Julia Robinson (1919–1985)**
   - Known for her work in **decision problems** and **number theory**, Julia Robinson contributed to solving **Hilbert's Tenth Problem**.
 She was the first woman to be elected to the National Academy of Sciences in the U.S.